Custom Acrylic Logo Blocks

 Printing & Engraving Methods

 Four methods apply logos to acrylic blocks: UV printing (full-color, photographic detail), laser engraving (frosted white mark, permanent), hot stamping (metallic foils), and silk-screen printing (bold single-color logos).
 Each produces a different look, feel, and price point.
 For a full comparison of all printing methods, see our Customization page.
+For a deeper technical look, our UV printing on acrylic guide covers ink chemistry, durability, and file prep, and the clear vs frosted vs colored acrylic guide helps you pick the substrate before you pick the print method.

 UV Printing